factal/web-waterpaint/docs/overview.md

 ## Granulation Reservoir (`S`)

 Settled pigment accumulates into the `S` buffer before it bonds to the paper.
 Deposition draws proportionally from both dissolved (`C`) and settled (`S`) pigment, letting heavy particles migrate toward ridges and edges, reproducing the characteristic grain of traditional watercolour washes.
+Paper texture bias multiplies the deposition and settling terms, deepening valleys and creating fine mottling across large washes.

+## Paper Microstructure & Drybrush

+`paperHeight` represents sub-millimetre paper relief.
+The splat shaders sample it alongside the brush falloff and compare it to a dry threshold derived from brush wetness or an explicit “dryness” slider.
+A `smoothstep` range keeps the transition soft so that even dry brushes can occasionally catch lower fibres.
+The result is the familiar skip-and-grain texture of traditional drybrush strokes.
+Because the height map aligns with the fibre diffusion orientation, the grain direction matches subsequent moisture transport.

+## Paper-Driven Granulation

+The absorb shader mixes `paperHeight` into its deposition and settling coefficients through a strength uniform named `uPaperTextureStrength`.
+With the strength at zero, the system behaves exactly as before.
+As the value increases, pigment is redistributed toward low height regions, enhancing granulation even within otherwise flat washes.
+The modulation conserves total pigment and can be toggled from the UI for performance-sensitive scenarios.

+## Layer Rewetting

+To mimic pigment lifting, each water-bearing splat can trigger a rewet pass.
+The pass compares the pre- and post-splat water amount and, where an increase is detected, transfers `rewetFactor × DEP` back into the dissolved pigment pool while reducing the deposit by the same amount.
+The factor is clampable per pigment so staining colours remain fixed while delicate pigments bleed back into solution.
+This enables glazing workflows where a fresh wash can soften edges or revive colour from the underlying layer.

 ## Module Layout